Executive StaffDepartment of Community and Economic Development

 Community Affairs and Development

 Rick first joined the Department of Community and Economic Development (DCED) in March of 2015 as the Executive Director of the Governor’s Center for Local Government Services.
 He was appointed as Deputy Secretary for Community Affairs and Development in February 2017.
-As Deputy Secretary, Rick oversees the work of the entire deputate including: The Governor’s Center for Local Government Services; The Center for Community Enhancement; The Center for Community and Housing Development; The Center for Community Services; and The department’s six regional offices.
+As Deputy Secretary, Rick oversees the work of the entire deputate including: The Governor’s Center for Local Government Services; The Center for Community Enhancement; The Center for Community and Housing Development; and The Center for Community Services.

 Before coming to DCED, Rick served four terms as Mayor of Lock Haven and was previously President of the Pennsylvania Municipal League.